Projected Gromov-Witten varieties in cominuscule spaces: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:ctriv} we briefly discuss cohomologically trivial maps and state some useful results.
-Section~\ref{sec:intschub} explains our notation for Schubert varieties and proves two results about intersections of Schubert varieties in special position.
-In Section~\ref{sec:projgw} we define projected Gromov-Witten varieties and state our main result as well as some consequences.
-Section~\ref{sec:qclas} recalls the `quantum equals classical' theorem for cominuscule varieties and uses it to prove our main result whenever $X$ is not the Cayley plane or $d \neq 3$.
+In \Section{ctriv} we briefly discuss cohomologically trivial maps and state some useful results. \Section{intschub} explains our notation for Schubert varieties and proves two results about intersections of Schubert varieties in special position.
+In \Section{projgw} we define projected Gromov-Witten varieties and state our main result as well as some consequences. \Section{qclas} recalls the `quantum equals classical' theorem for cominuscule varieties and uses it to prove our main result whenever $X$ is not the Cayley plane or $d \neq 3$.
 This section also explains how to compute the dimension of a projected Gromov-Witten variety and gives an example of a projected Richardson variety in a cominuscule space that is not a projected Gromov-Witten variety.
-Finally, Section~\ref{sec:cayley} proves the main theorem for the Cayley plane, and Section~\ref{sec:square} gives the formula for the square of a point in the quantum $K$-theory ring.
+Finally, \Section{cayley} proves the main theorem for the Cayley plane, and \Section{square} gives the formula for the square of a point in the quantum $K$-theory ring.

+{\em Acknowledgment.} We thank Thomas Lam for useful discussions regarding the dimension of a projected Richardson variety.
+We also thank the referee for several helpful comments.